 Intellectual Property

-Hardware designs and image processing software for flow-control, turbidity sensing, and detection of bio-luminescence.
+Hardware designs and image processing software for flow-control, turbidity sensing, and detection of bioluminescence.
 A novel low-cost non-contact turbidometer design.
 Integrated communications architecture to reduce wiring and simplify set-up of equipment.
-Techniques for repair and replacement of sub-systems during operation.
-Self-calibrating and continuous monitoring of all system parameters
+Techniques for repair and replacement of subsystems during operation.
+Self-calibrating and continuous monitoring of all system parameters.

 Data logging and alerts utilizing Internet capabilities.